Black History Month

 At TCC, the month includes an assortment of free, virtual activities throughout February.

-Black History Month keynote address with LaTosha Brown
+Black History Month keynote presentation with Dr. Gina Paige

 Martin Luther King Jr. Recognition Program